Pomax/are-we-flying/docs/index.md

 _So let's finally do this._

-# Part three: writing an autopilot
+# Part 3: writing an autopilot

 It's time.
 Let's write that autopilot you came here for.